- Explain how and why to use various rhetorical styles

 Of course there are more than four types of writing, however!
 For example, you may have written a process essay or a cause-and-effect essay, which can be considered sub-genres of the four main types of writing.
 Also, you may have encountered different names for some of the types of writing we will discuss below.
 Don’t worry!
 The goal isn’t to identify writing by a type but to learn the different styles and techniques associated with each type in order to be a skilled writer with a range of options at your disposal.
 After we discuss the four main types of writing, we will turn to some of the common rhetorical modes (like the argumentative essay) and discuss ways to approach these different types of writing tasks.

 The goal is to be an organic writer, employing multiple styles and rhetorical modes to suit your writing purpose and audience.
-But sometimes it helps to see some examples and templates to understand how to get started.
+Sometimes it helps to see some examples and templates to understand how to get started.

 Expository writing is one of the most common types of writing.
 When an author writes in an expository style, they are trying to explain a concept, imparting information from themselves to a wider audience.
 Expository writing does not include the author’s opinion but focuses on accepted ideas or facts about a topic, including statistics or other evidence.
 Examples of expository writing include: